dbt-labs/docs.getdbt.com/contributing/developer-blog.md

 - 🏎️  Developer blog content is actionable - readers walk away with a clear sense of how they can use this information to be a more effective practitioner.
 Posts include code snippets, Loom walkthroughs and hands-on, practical information that can be integrated into daily workflows.
 - 🤏 Nothing is too small to share - what you think is simple has the potential to change someone's week.
 - 🔮 Developer blog content is present focused —posts tell a story of a thing that you've already done or are actively doing, not something that you may do in the future.
-- 🕸️ Developer blog posts build a knowledge graph.
-Knowledge of advanced concepts and technical skills can be assumed, but it is best to include many, densely linked references to other posts.